Growing up

 He used a wagon frame, a lawnmower motor, and a rope to make it work.

-You would crank the Go-cart by pulling the string that was attached to the motor, but to turn it off, the spark plugs had to pull out.
+You would crank the Go-kart by pulling the string attached to the motor, but to turn it off, the spark plugs had to be pulled out.

 There were more than enough hickory nuts to feed the forest animals and us.

-We would grab several large paper sacks that were used to bring our groceries home, and take the grocery sacks into the woods, where we would fill them full, with hickory nuts of every size, kind, and variety that we could find.
+We would grab several large paper sacks used to bring our groceries home and take them into the woods, where we would fill them with hickory nuts of every size, kind, and variety we could find.

-We would return home with our nuts and find a good spot to crack them open, but first, we had to find two rocks, one to place the nut on, and another rock to hit the nut with.
+We would return home with our nuts and find a good spot to crack them open, but first, we had to find two rocks, one to place the nut on and another to hit the nut with.

-We would retrieve one of the mother's large mixing bowls and fill the bowl full of cracked open nuts,
+We would retrieve one of the mother's large mixing bowls and fill it with cracked open nuts,

 Then we would take the bowl full of nuts inside and pick the goodies out with the edge of a bobby pin.

-In the early spring, when we knew we were going into town, we would get several paper sacks and fill them full with Polk salad and sell them in town.
+In the early spring, when we knew we were going into town, we would get several paper sacks, fill them with Polk salad, and sell them there.

 Our house was built along the side of a hill; from our kitchen and bedroom windows, we could see for miles the forest.

-In the distance, we could see a very large power line that looked like the kind that is used by Radio Station to pick up radio wave frequencies.
+In the distance, we could see an extensive power line that looked like the kind that is used by a Radio Station to pick up radio wave frequencies.

-Our house was built by the sweat and brow of my parents, which took many years and was never completely finished, during the ten years that I lived there.
+Our house was built by the sweat and brow of my parents over many years and was never completely finished during the ten years I lived there.

 Our home began with just three rooms, but grew as we grew, from one bedroom into three.